Roynas-Android-Playground/device_samsung_exynos7885-common/README.md

-# Device Trees for universal7885 unified
+# Exynos7885 Device Tree V2
 The Samsung Galaxy A10,A20,A20e,A30,A30s,A40 are budget smartphones from Samsung.
 These are announced and released in the year 2019.
+This supersedes Eureka Trees found in https://github.com/eurekadevelopment/android_device_samsung_exynos7885.

 # Device List
 - Galaxy A10 (exynos7884B)